Codepoints/awesome-codepoints/README.md

 * U+037E GREEK QUESTION MARK - a look-alike to the semicolon.
 Also a fun way to annoy developers.
 * U+D800 to U+DFFF - surrogate codepoints.
 They are only reserved to ease UTF-16 encoding.
 * U+2E2E REVERSED QUESTION MARK - the “irony mark” to express irony/sarcasm.
+* U+FFFD REPLACEMENT CHARACTER - when a character cannot be displayed (e.g., decoding an erroneous UTF-8 sequency), this codepoint steps into the breach.

 ## Codepoints that affect others